rmartico/UBUMonitorDocs_en/docs/source/visualization/index.rst

 **Tools**

-* **Change configuration**: allows to customize general and particular operation and display options of each type of generated graphic.
+* **Change configuration**: allows to customize general and particular operation and display options of each type of generated chart.
 Once the changes have been selected, click on the close window button (the changes are applied automatically).
 Selecting the **Restore Default Values** button restores the initial values configured in the application.

 .. figure:: images/Configuracion.png
   :width: 400